 SOFTWARE RELEASE ANALYSIS

-Quickly identifying old/not supported/problematic installations is a very powerful tool for product managers and help engineers.
+Quickly identifying old/not supported/problematic installations is a very powerful tool for product managers and support engineers.
 The chart gives you a summarized (major version, minor version or revision) overview, while you can zoom in to the respective devices.
 If one software release has a critical bug, you can easily identify the affected devices and pro-actively inform them.

 The product dashboard has two filters controlling every chart: